aquameta/bundle/STYLE.md

 - Use `raise exception`, not `assert`.
 Using `assert` would be nice, but "ASSERT is meant for detecting program bugs, not for reporting ordinary error conditions", and can be disabled via `plpgsql.check_asserts`.
+- Whe possible, use a `begin ... exceptions` block to catch and re-raise exceptions, instead of checking for things that constraints already enforce, for much speed.

 ## Tables
 - Use singular names